 Alternatives to Amazon’s ‘Request a Review’ button

-While Amazon has this straightforward new feature for sellers to contact customers about leaving reviews, there are multiple alternative contact methods you can use to encourage reviews (including — shameless plug — Jungle Scout Launch).
+While Amazon has this straightforward new feature for sellers to contact customers about leaving reviews, there are multiple alternative contact methods you can use to encourage reviews (including — shameless plug — Jungle Scout).

-Some features that might be important to sellers included with Launch that Amazon’s ‘Request a Review’ button does NOT have:
+Some features that might be important to sellers included with Jungle Scout that Amazon’s ‘Request a Review’ button does NOT have:

 - Send unlimited messages.
-The ‘Request a Review’ button only allows for one message to be sent to a customer, whereas Launch allows you to send as many requests as you like (although we don’t recommend more than two or you risk irritating your customer).
+The ‘Request a Review’ button only allows for one message to be sent to a customer, whereas Jungle Scout allows you to send as many requests as you like (although we don’t recommend more than two or you risk irritating your customer).

 - Customize the messaging.
 With Amazon’s ‘Request a Review’ option, you have no say in the messaging being sent to the customer.
-Launch lets you customize your message based on your Amazon business, products, or brand, or you can use one of Launch’s built-in templates.
+Jungle Scout lets you customize your message based on your Amazon business, products, or brand, or you can use one of Jungle Scout’s built-in templates.

 - Review your statistics.
-Launch offers statistics on the types of communications you’re sending, as well as how often you’re sending them.
+Jungle Scout offers statistics on the types of communications you’re sending, as well as how often you’re sending them.